sara-sabr/ITStrategy/_pages/en/capabilities.md

 If you have limited test automation, start building a skeleton deployment pipeline which includes:
     1. Single unit test
     2. Single acceptance test
-    3. Automated deployments scripts for a exploratory test environements
+    3. Automated deployments scripts for a exploratory test environments
     4. Increase test coverage and extend the deployments product as the product or service evolves

 Please note, write your **unit tests** before writing code to improve the code are testable and the tests are maintainable.
 Also,write a small number of **acceptance tests** for the high-value functionality.
 Make sure you require developers to write unit and acceptance tests for any new functionality, and any functionality you are changing.